ProfessorAkram/Unity-Programming/docs/unity-colliders-collisions.md

 ---

 ### Coin Collection - Example
-Player collects coins from around an area.
+The player collects coins from around an area.
 - Actions that happen:
   - Coin is destroyed
   - Player gains score